Growing numbers of homeowners are looking for ways to reduce their energy bills whilst at the same time making a positive environmental impact.

 Are green energy tariffs more expensive?

-While green tariffs used to be more expensive than non-green tariffs when they first appeared on the market, they are growing increasingly affordable as their popularity rises.
-With the government’s pledge to reduce carbon emissions and an increasing focus on renewable energy, the costs of green tariffs are expected to continue to fall in the future.
+As mentioned, green tariffs may be more expensive than non-green tariffs although with an increasing global focus on renewable energy, the costs of green tariffs should hopefully fall in the future.
 That said, the current energy crisis has meant that it’s virtually impossible to find any energy tariff that’s lower than the energy price cap, green or otherwise.
 You can read more about this in our article The energy bills crisis: what can you do about soaring costs?

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.